 if such failure continues for 10 days following written notice thereof, Party A may suspend performance of the Services until all past due amounts and interest thereon have been paid, without incurring any obligation or liability to Licensee or any other Person by reason of such suspension;

-provided that cumulative late payments are subject to the overall limits set forth in Schedule B. A default under this Agreement by Licensee shall constitute a default by Licensee or its affiliates under all other agreements any of them have then in effect with Party A or its affiliates.
+provided that cumulative late payments are subject to the overall limits set forth in Schedule B.

 No Deductions or Setoffs.
 All amounts payable to Party A under this Agreement shall be paid by Licensee to Party A in full without any setoff, recoupment, counterclaim, deduction, debit or withholding for any reason (other than any deduction or withholding of tax as may be required by Law).